SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/index.md

 description: A link that you include in a mailing can be used to track responses from your customers and prospects.
 When your mailing's recipients click on the link an action is being triggered.
 keywords: Marketing, mailing, tracked link, Google Analytics
 author: Bergfrid Dias
-so.date: 02.20.2024
+date: 02.20.2024
-so.version: 10
+version: 10
-so.topic: concept
+topic: concept
 language: en
-so.audience: person
+audience: person
-so.audience.tooltip: SuperOffice Marketing
+audience_tooltip: SuperOffice Marketing
 ---

 # Tracked links